nitryuu/fynami-site/src/content/privacy-policy.md

 ---

 ## 6. Children’s Privacy
-PetVibe is not directed toward children under the age of 13.
+Fynami is not directed toward children under the age of 13.
 We do not knowingly collect or store data from children.

 ---